General Program Questions

 Applicants must complete 40 hours of observation in two settings for a minimum of 20 hours per setting.
 Observation hours are not required for OTA however OTAs will need to submit proof of passing NBCOT exam.

-Students complete 3 Level I rotations (24 hours each) and 2 Level II rotations (12 weeks full-time), and the Doctoral Capstone Experience (14 weeks full-time).
+Students complete 3 Level I rotations (24 hours each), 2 Level II rotations (12 weeks full-time), and the Doctoral Capstone Experience (14 weeks full-time).
 Sites are mainly located in the Tri-State area including northern Kentucky, Louisville, Lexington, southeast Indiana, southwest Ohio, Dayton, and Columbus.
 We have contracts all over the US.

 Applications are accepted between July and October 1 annually.
 Admitted students will begin classes in the summer term.

 We will consider pass grades as we do AP credit.
 We accept the grade as “prerequisite met”, but it will not be included in the GPA calculation.

 - No more than 50% of prerequisite grades can be a grade of “P”.

 - You still need to have a GPA of 3.0 for prerequisites.